Canada’s Sovereign Wealth Fund: Should You Invest In It?

 - TFSA and RRSP eligibility

-- fees and minimum investment amounts
+- minimum investment size

-- withdrawal rules and liquidity
+- withdrawal rules and real world liquidity

 - more detail on governance and political independence